ACQUIRED MELANOCYTIC NEVI

 You should try to examine your/your child’s skin every 2-3 months or as recommended by your provider.
 Before or during a bath or shower is a good time.
 If you notice any of the following when examining your child’s melanocytic nevi, call your doctor:

 · Change in color

 · New raised or bumpy areas

 Most children and adults with acquired melanocytic nevi and small congenital melanocytic nevi can have these cared for by their primary care provider.
 If your have/your child has an unusual small congenital melanocytic nevus, an intermediate or large congenital melanocytic nevus, or a dysplastic nevus your dermatology provider may recommend skin checks every 3-12 months.
-Your provider may also take photographs (link to our clinical photography page) of any concerning nevi to help to monitor changes during follow-up skin checks.
+Your provider may also take photographs of any concerning nevi to help to monitor changes during follow-up skin checks.
 The provider may suggest a skin biopsy if a melanocytic nevus changes significantly in the way that it looks.